otoolep/questdb.io/docs/crudOperations.md

 	values (1, 'USD', 660.50, to_timestamp(6000000005));
 ```

-You expected `UPDATE` statement, right?
-Why `INSERT`?
-Do we now have duplicate records?
-That is right.
-What we have is change history.
-Our `SELECT` statement will have to change to select only last row for `(1,USD)` tuple:
+You might expect an `UPDATE`.
+QuestDB uses `INSERT` which means each table keeps change history.
+In order to select only the latest value, our `SELECT` statement will have to change.
+We use `LATEST BY` to only select last row for the `(1,USD)` tuple.

 ```sql
 select * from balances latest by cust_id, balance_ccy